aucloud/terraform-vcd-vm-deploy/README.md

 2. For the repository irrespective of the environment.
 3. For an organisation (currently unused).

-Here you can see credentials added for s3, Thycotic secret server, and github (to trigger workflows).
+Here you can see credentials added for object storage,  and github (to trigger workflows).

 ![](./docs/secrets.png)